-The Resident Coordinator heads the UN System in Angola and is the Resident Representative for UNDP in Angola.
-UNDP has appointed a Country Director who is responsible for the day-to-day work of UNDP Angola.
+Mr. Pier Paolo Balladelli is the Resident Coordinator heads the UN System in Angola and the Resident Representative for UNDP in Angola.

 All activities falling within the Country Programme Action Plan are nationally owned.
 Implementation of the programme activities are being carried out by Implementing Partners, i.e. Government Ministries, Government Institutions, Provincial Authorities, Civil Society Organization, NGOs, Academy and UN agencies including UNDP as appropriate, under the overall oversight by the ministry of Planning.